LinkTheDot/Thread-Clock/README.md

-# Rust Clock
+# Thread Clock

-Rust Clock will allow you to create a clock which can give the amount of ticks that have passed since it has started.
+Thread Clock will allow you to create a clock which can give the amount of ticks that have passed since it has started.

 The purpose of this clock is to allow synchronization of actions